xmos/lib_xud/module_xud/doc/resource_usage.rst

 ensure correct operation.
 This means that core count restrictions must be observed.
 The XUD core must run at at least 80 MIPS.

-This means that for an XS1 running at 400MHz there should be no more than five cores executing at any time when using the XUD.
+This means that for an xCORE device running at 400MHz there should be no more than five cores executing at any time when using the XUD.
 For a 500MHz device no more than six cores shall execute at any one time when using the XUD.